• FAQ

 I am an EU citizen and after I got settled status I naturalised as a British citizen.
 I do not have a British passport.
 Can I travel to and enter the UK on my EU passport?

 When a person naturalises or registers as a British citizen, they no longer require leave to remain, and therefore any immigration status they held becomes void.
 For those who have settled status under the EU Settlement Scheme (EUSS) before they became British, this status becomes void once they become British.
-However, confusingly even after the person becomes British, their digital status that can be seen in ‘View & Prove’ usually continues to show a settled status, even though the person no longer holds this status.
+However, confusingly even after the person becomes British, their digital status (now called an eVisa) that can be seen in ‘View & Prove’ (UKVI account) usually continues to show a settled status, even though the person no longer holds this status.
 The Home Office has stated that this is likely to be changed at some point, such that the void settled status will no longer be visible once someone becomes British.

 When entering at the UK border, dual British/EU citizens enter as a British citizen, and the Home Office generally expects people to hold a British passport for this purpose.
+See the section "After you become a British citizen" in this Home Office guidance which says "Once you become a British citizen, you will no longer be able to enter the UK using your BRP or digital status, or by presenting your citizenship certificate at the UK border."

-The legal background to this follows from the Immigration Act 1971, where people who enter the UK either enter as someone with a right of abode, or as someone with leave to enter or remain, or as someone exempt from immigration control.
-Dual British citizens do not (any longer) have leave to enter or remain (settled status is a type of leave to enter or remain), and are not exempt from immigration control.
+The legal background to this follows from the Immigration Act 1971, where people who enter the UK either enter as someone with a right of abode, or as someone with leave to enter or remain, or as someone "exempt from immigration control".
+Dual British citizens do not (any longer) have leave to enter or remain (settled status is a type of leave to enter or remain), and are not "exempt from immigration control".
 Therefore they enter as a person with a right of abode.

-The simplest way to prove this right of abode is via a British passport, or a certificate of entitlement to the right of abode in a valid foreign passport (current cost £372 and can only be issued to persons who do not have a British passport).
+The simplest way to prove this right of abode is via a British passport, or a certificate of entitlement to the right of abode in a valid foreign passport (current cost £589 and can only be issued to persons who do not have a British passport).
 It may be possible to demonstrate the right of abode in another way, for example by showing a certificate of naturalisation, however it is possible that enquiries will need to be made by border officials which may lead to delay or inconvenience when entering the UK.

 And what is the situation for Irish citizens?